Abolition of death penalty and fight against torture

 Where retained, it can become a tool for instilling fear, repressing opposition, and quashing the legitimate exercise of human rights, such as the rights to the freedoms of expression, association and assembly.

 The EU is a leading political actor and the world’s largest donor in the fight against the death penalty.
-The EU remains committed to working towards the abolition in the countries that still make use of the capital punishment – including by working together with duty bearers to explore alternatives to the death penalty and by supporting rights holders.
+The EU remains committed to working towards the abolition of the death penalty in countries that still make use of capital punishment – including by working together with governments to explore alternatives to the death penalty and by supporting human rights defenders.

 International law severely restricts the conditions under which the death penalty may be applied.
-The EU continues to call for the respect of these international minimum standards by countries still using this inhuman punishment, including that the death penalty should be imposed only for the most serious crimes and that international due process safeguards must be fully observed.
-The EU calls on all retentionist States to promote an open and democratic debate towards the abolition of the death penalty.
-With this in mind, States should improve transparency and access to accurate information on death penalty procedure, policy, and practice.
+The EU continues to call for the respect of these international minimum standards by countries still using this inhuman punishment, including that the death penalty should be imposed only for the most serious crimes and that internationally agreed-upon due process safeguards must be fully observed.

 Global Consortium for the abolition of Death Penalty

 Civil society remains at the forefront of the global fight against the death penalty.
 The EU continues to strengthen partnerships with the aim of achieving this goal in law and in practice.
-Specifically, we are partnering with the Global Consortium for Death Penalty Abolition with strong membership in 53 countries and with complementary mandates, including death penalty expertise in advocacy, campaigning, legal representation and complex casework, working in difficult contexts as well as thematic specificities including drug policies, penal reform, terrorism, torture and engaging religious communities, parliamentarians and exonerees.

 Fight Against Torture